The Shipyards Festival is a music festival and street party at the waterfront in the Lower Lonsdale district of North Vancouver in September.

 Beer Gardens

-There are usually a couple of areas at the festival where folks ages 19+ can enjoy craft beers and other adult beverages while listening to the music.
+There are typically a couple of areas at the festival where people ages 19+ can enjoy craft beers and other adult beverages while listening to the music.
 Usually, one of the beer gardens is on the waterfront side of the Polygon Gallery close to Lonsdale Quay.
 The other is at Shipbuilders’ Square where the main live music takes place.

 In years past the beer vending station in Shipbuilders’ Square was where you could buy Stanley Park Brewing beverages and enjoy them while walking around or at a table in the plaza.
 We’re not sure why the organizers chose a non-North Shore-based brewery for the event, but they did.
 And Stanley Park Brewing makes pretty good beer!